c0mradeuc/homework/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## Developer Notes

+TODO List:
+- Add input validations in the routes
+- Improve error handling using a middleware